ingrammicro-xvantage/xi-sdk-csharp/README.md

-# xi.sdk.resellers.csharp - the C# library for the Reseller API Documentation
+# xi.sdk.resellers - the C# library for the Reseller API

 For Resellers. <br>
 Who are looking to Innovate with Ingram Micro's API SolutionsAutomate your eCommerce with our offering of APIs and Webhooks to create a seamless experience for your customers.